 10 Things You Didn’t Know About Stevie Nicks

 Stevie Nicks has lived a life that is as dramatic as any movie and as tumultuous as any roller-coaster ride.
 She has achieved massive success as a member of Fleetwood Mac and as a beloved solo artist, but she has also battled through severe drug addictions and dysfunctional relationships.
-On her 63rd birthday today (May 26), we present you with an intriguing list of 10 Things You Didn't Know About Stevie Nicks:
+We present you with an intriguing list of 10 Things You Didn't Know About Stevie Nicks:

 Nicks says a tap dance routine with a friend at a sixth grade talent show gave her the confidence to become a performer.
 The routine went really well, and she decided then and there that performing in front of people is what she wanted to do.